ivan-markov-666/Playwright-Custom-Frame/README.md

 # What you should review:
 Make sure that you cover those classes.
 Read the comments inside, and you will learn the framework:
 - See the "scripts" area from the "package.json".
 You will see the available commands for running the tests.
 - Every test folder has each config class.
-All classes with name *.config.ts contains configuration for tests. "playwright.config.ts" is the default config class for Playwright.
+All classes with name *.config.ts contain configuration for tests. "playwright.config.ts" is the default config class for Playwright.
 - Review class and comments inside the ./baseClass/baseClass.ts class.
 - Review class and comments inside the ./configs/Configuration.ts class.
 - Review class and comments inside the ./custom-methods/**/*.ts classes.